According to Barna's Weekly Pastor Poll, 40% of churches have reported a decline in giving since the Covid-19 pandemic began.

 A part of that strategy needs to include communicating fiscal responsibility, corporate generosity, and your church’s recurring giving.

-On a recent webinar for our Rebound Course, we talked in depth about what these look like, why they matter, and how to implement them.
+On a recent webinar, we talked in depth about what these look like, why they matter, and how to implement them.

 The strategy of communicating generosity, and the motivations behind generosity, continues to shift with time and with culture.
 That constant change will never go away, so be intentional about focusing on what is effective now, and not just what you’ve always done.